In this article, we’ll break down:

-Also, if you are hurt in a car accident, in order to preserve your rights under your PIP coverage, it is equally important to notify your insurance company about your accident and to go see a doctor within two weeks (14 days) of the accident (see below).
+Also, if you are hurt in a car accident, in order to preserve your rights under your PIP coverage, it is equally important to notify your insurance company about your accident and to go see a doctor within two weeks (14 days) of the accident (more on this below).

 However, failing to get this documentation timely does not mean that you don’t have a case; all it means is that you have made it much harder to prove your case.

 Florida is one of the minority states in this country that has mandatory $10,000.00 Personal Injury Protection (PIP or No-Fault Insurance) for all cars registered in Florida.
 PIP is an injury benefit within every car owner’s insurance policy.
 It covers lost wages and medical care, among other benefits, and it provides you with up to $10,000.00 to pay for your car accident damages, regardless of fault.

 However, as of 2015, if you do not go see a doctor and get medical care for your injuries within 14 days of the event, then under Florida law your car insurance policy will not provide PIP coverage and you will not receive any of the $10,000.00 PIP benefits for medical care.

 Bottom line, if you fail to get medical treatment within 14 days of your Florida car accident, then you will have waived your PIP claim; but this does not mean you cannot recover compensation from the person who caused the car accident for pain and suffering, lost wages, and other economic and non-economic losses.
 However, it does mean that you lose your benefits under your own insurance policy, which are limited to $10,000.00.